ethanthoma/loose_leaf/README.md

 # loose_leaf

-Like bubbles for bubbletea but for teashop
+Like bubbles for bubbletea but for [teashop](https://github.com/erikareads/teashop)!

 ## TODO

-- implement cursor MVP
+- fully implement text_input for width and char limit

-- implement text_input MVP
+## How-to

-- flesh out both
+Check the examples folder on how to use the components implemented thus far!

 ## Development